wp-plugins/customericare-livechat/readme.txt

 ==  Typing sneak peek ==

 It’s like predicting the future.
 You actually get to see what your customers type before they send it.
-This means you can write your reponse faster and more accurately.
+This means you can write your response faster and more accurately.

 ==  Consultant rating ==